Skip to main content

 Example 8.
 JOIN Examples

-JOIN db AS other ON db.key = other.key;
+JOIN users AS other ON users.key = other.key;

-LEFT JOIN db AS other ON db.key = other.key;
+LEFT JOIN users AS other ON users.key = other.key;

 Example 9.
 Using JOIN to Combine Document Details

-This example joins the documents of type route with documents of type airline using the document ID (id) of the airline document and the airlineId property of the route document.
+This example joins the documents from the routes collections with documents from the airlines collection using the document ID (id) of the airline document and the airlineId property of the route document.

 SELECT *